seanaujong/software-engineering-prep/android/kotlin-design-patterns.md

 - `Prototypes` let you clone an object easily
     - Data classes have a `.copy()` method that also lets you modify the clone

+# Structural Patterns

+Structural patterns deal with relationships between objects.
+These patterns help us extend the functionality of our objects without producing complex class hierarchies.

+- A `Decorator` helps us create a set of classes with slightly different behavior.
+- An `Adapter` helps us convert one interface to another interface
+- `Bridge`
+- `Composite`
+- `Facade`
+- `Flyweight`
+- `Proxy`